New Zealand – Major Infrastructure Projects 2024

 • A bridge over the Weiti River accommodating the separated walking and cycling shared path

-• South facing ramps to SH1
+• South-facing ramps to SH1, with an overpass over SH1

 • Local road connections at Whangaparāoa Road, Stillwater Township and East Coast Road.

-Southern Auckland Rail Stations
+Southern Auckland Rail Stations – Auckland, NZ

 Value: 247 million NZD

-Preferred options for the three stations are:
+The three stations are:

 1. Drury Central Station – will be located on the existing rail line south of Waihoehoe Road, between Flanagan and Great South Roads.
 It is to be near a proposed large town centre to the south of Waihoehoe Road.